Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 • Respiratory Danger: Slowed breathing or shortness of breath, especially risky for AUD patients.

-• Rare Fatalities: Case reports link extreme reactions to death; research mixed but warnings persist.
+• Rare Fatalities: Case reports link extreme reactions to death; research is mixed, but warnings persist.

 Controlled studies question consistent ALDH inhibition, yet prescribing guidelines mandate 48-72 hour alcohol avoidance post-dose.
 NIAAA emphasizes med-alcohol harms in recovery.
 Disulfiram (Antabuse) intentionally triggers this for supervised AUD treatment.